-Arianne Abela is Director of the Choral Program at Amherst College.
-Abela is Artistic Director of Kaleidoscope Vocal Ensemble, chamber group that presents vocal music with the highest artistic excellence, while celebrating racial, ethnic, and gender diversity.
+Arianne Abela is Director of the Choral Program at Amherst College where she directs the renowned Glee Club and Concert Choir, and teaches a beginning voice class.
+Abela is Artistic Director of Kaleidoscope Vocal Ensemble, professional chamber group that celebrates racial, ethnic, and gender diversity.
 In addition to performances and artistic residencies, the ensemble engages in creative educational outreach to audiences and students, particularly in communities of color, and promotes the study, research, performance, and recording of music from various eras with special attention to the intersection of arts and social justice.

 In the realm of opera, has guest conducted opera productions with various Michigan-based opera companies including Detroit's OperaMODO, and serves as music director for Vancouver-based opera company, Re:Naissance.
 Prior to her time in Detroit, Abela lived in Connecticut where she served on faculty at Wesleyan University, Greater Hartford Academy of the Arts, The Westover School and Notre Dame High School in West Haven.
 In 2012, Abela was featured conducting on NBC's Today Show and was a semi-finalist in Season 8 of America's Got Talent as director of Connecticut-based 3 Penny Chorus and Orchestra.
 The ensemble later recorded for the soundtrack of Hollywood film Walk of Shame starring Elizabeth Banks.